Peak oil: Possible mitigation

-Positive aspects
+Potential positive aspects

+It is known that the combustion of fossil fuels emits greenhouse gases which cause climate change.
+Therefore, a reduction in oil use would be a net positive for the environment.

 Permaculture sees peak oil as holding tremendous potential for positive change, assuming countries act with foresight.
-The rebuilding of local food networks, energy production, and the general implementation of "energy descent culture" are argued to be ethical responses to the acknowledgment of finite fossil resources.
-Majorca is an island currently diversifying its energy supply from fossil fuels to alternative sources and looking back at traditional construction and permaculture methods.
+The rebuilding of local food networks, green energy production, and the general implementation of "energy descent culture" are argued to be ethical responses to the acknowledgment of finite fossil resources.

 The Transition Towns movement, started in Totnes, Devon and spread internationally by "The Transition Handbook" (Rob Hopkins) and Transition Network, sees the restructuring of society for more local resilience and ecological stewardship as a natural response to the combination of peak oil and climate change.